 The Center for Material Culture Studies is pleased to offer subvention support on a competitive basis for eligible University of Delaware graduate students who have had material culture research accepted for publication.

 Up to $500 per awardee is available through the National Endowment for the Humanities Challenge Grant.
-A total of two grants will be awarded in 2021-22.
+A total of four grants will be awarded in 2022–23.
 Funds may be used for image preparation, permissions, and other expenses directly related to publication.
 Preference shall be given to graduate students who have not received a prior award from CMCS.

 The deadlines for applications for support for the current academic year are November 1 and March 15.
 Applications will be accepted one month before the deadlines.
 To apply, submit the following materials (preferably as a single Word document or PDF) to materialculture@udel.